Schedule a Publication

 Choose a source file

-Source Files (extension .ppf) define data driven elements within the report.
+Source files (extension .ppf) define data-driven elements within the report.

 Tilde Substitutions